 The halos, blurred vision and inability to see in the dark that makes up night vision problems can be caused by a wide variety of problems.
-The inability to see at night isn't always caused by a serious condition, but it should always be a cause for concern.
-Instead of simply adapting and adjusting, contact an experienced eye doctor to get to the root of the problem.
+The inability to see at night isn't always caused by a serious condition, but it can become a cause for concern.
+A competent eye doctor can help you get to the root of the problem.

-Retinitis Pigmentosa is a genetic disorder that affects people, generally those under 30.
+Retinitis pigmentosa is a genetic disorder that affects people, generally those under 30.
 One of the first symptoms is problems seeing at night.
-In some cases, people lose their vision completely.
+In some cases, over a period of many years, people lose their vision completely and become blind.

-Diabetes makes you more likely to have night vision problems, especially if your blood sugar isn't well under control.
-For more on diabetes eye disease please see "Facts About Diabetes Eye Disease" at the National Insititute of Health.
+Diabetes can make you more likely to have night vision problems, especially if your blood sugar isn't well under control.
 High blood sugar damages the blood vessels in your eyes, causing a condition called diabetic retinopathy.
 Some more common symptoms of this are halos and glare, which can be worse at night.

 Nutritional problems cause a surprising number of cases of night vision problems.
 Lack of Vitamin A can damage your retina, where images are focused.
 A lack of zinc can compound this problem, as it causes Vitamin A not to be absorbed.
 The result is often night blindness.

-Significant complications after LASIK surgery are not very common, but some people experience night vision problems afterward.
-It can cause glare and halos around objects, both of which make it especially difficult to drive at night.
+Complications after LASIK or PRKsurgery can occur, but some people experience night vision problems after surgery which in the form of glare and/or halos around objects, both of which make it especially difficult to drive at night.